clemensg/ptxdist/doc/environment.rst

 This is a convenient way to build the toolchain once and install it on multiple hosts.
 The host applications and libraries in the tarball are stripped to reduce the used disk space.
-So it cannot be used to debug the toolchain itself (e.g. when an ICE (internal compiler error) occurs.
-The target libraries (e.g. glibc) are not touched to debugging target applications works as usual.
+So it cannot be used to debug the toolchain itself (e.g. when an ICE (internal compiler error) occurs).
+The target libraries (e.g. glibc) are not touched so debugging target applications works as usual.

 ::